whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 ### Reclassify (upgrade) and create new macrohoods

 Three current neighbourhood records were "promoted" to macrohood records.
-These neighbourhoods - Richmond District, Sunset District, and Downtown - were already in WOF, as neighbourhoods.
+These neighbourhoods - Richmond District, Sunset District, and Downtown - were already in WoF, as neighbourhoods.
 We created new shapes by combining geometries from the SF OpenData neighbourhoods and updated names if necessary.

 To combine geometries, the Dissolve tool in QGIS was used.
 The shape for the Sunset District macrohood record was created by selecting neighbourhood records that fall completely within the area we're designating as the Sunset District macrohood.
 In this case, those neighbourhoods were  Outer Sunset, Parkside, Golden Gate Heights, and Inner Sunset.
 With those features selected, the Dissolve tool was used to export the merged geometry of these four neighbourhood geometries by clicking the "Vector" dropdown menu and selecting `Geoprocessing Tools` > `Dissolve`.